Northwest Airlines Flight 255: Investigation

 The National Transportation Safety Board (NTSB) investigated the accident.

-Eyewitnesses stated that Flight 255's takeoff roll was longer than usual and that the aircraft took off at a steeper angle.
-Their statements on whether or not the flaps and slats were extended varied, but most responded that they were extended, although they could not tell how far.
+Eyewitnesses stated that Flight 255's takeoff roll was longer than usual and that the aircraft was pitched at a steep angle.
+The witness statements about the extension of the flaps varied, but most responded that they were extended, although the witnesses could not tell how far.

-The CVR provided evidence of the flight crew's omission of the taxi checklist.
-Although the stall warning was annunciated, investigators determined from the CVR that the aural takeoff warning was not annunciated by that warning system.
+The cockpit voice recorder (CVR) provided evidence of the flight crew's omission of the taxi checklist.
+Although a stall warning was annunciated, investigators determined from the CVR that the aural takeoff warning was not provided.
 The NTSB was unable to determine a cause for the electrical-power failure in the central aural warning system (CAWS):

 The failure of the takeoff warning system was caused by the loss of input 28V dc. electric power between the airplane's left dc. bus and the CAWS unit.
 The interruption of the input power to the CAWS occurred at the P-40 circuit breaker.

-The investigators spoke with other MD-80 pilots and learned that many of them found it a nuisance to hear a take-off configuration warning ("Slats ...
-Slats...
-Slats....") while they were simply taxiing.
-It was so common for pilots to pull the P-40 circuit breaker that the area around the circuit breaker was smudged from routinely being manipulated.
-This circuit breaker also controls some of the stall warning sounds.
-This coincided with the missing sounds from the CVR of the incident flight.

-While the investigators felt that the P-40 circuit breaker probably had been pulled by the pilot on the incident flight, they could not definitely confirm if the circuit breaker had been tripped, intentionally opened, or if electric current failed to flow through the breaker to the CAWS while the breaker was closed:
+The investigators learned that many MD-80 pilots were routinely annoyed by the annunciation of the takeoff-configuration warning ("Slats ...
+Slats ...
+Slats ....") that could occur while simply taxiing.
+It was so common for pilots to pull the P-40 circuit breaker that the area around the circuit breaker was smudged from its frequent manipulation.
+This could explain why the crew did not hear the warning message.
+While the investigators felt that the P-40 circuit breaker had most likely been pulled by the pilot on the incident flight, they could not definitely confirm whether the circuit breaker had been tripped or intentionally opened, or whether electric current failed to flow through the breaker to the CAWS while the breaker was closed:

 Because the P-40 circuit breaker was badly damaged during the accident, the NTSB could not determine positively its pre-impact condition.
 Three possible conditions would have caused power to be interrupted at the P-40 circuit breaker—the circuit breaker was intentionally opened by either the flight crew or maintenance personnel, the circuit breaker tripped because of a transient overload and the flight crew did not detect the open circuit breaker, or the circuit breaker did not allow current to flow to the CAWS power supply and did not annunciate the condition by tripping.